The Application Process

 Complete the application form (available here when an application round is open).

-Please complete the form carefully and submit enclosures according to the instructions.
+Please complete the electronic form carefully and submit enclosures according to the instructions.

-The Co-ordinator will check that your application is complete.
+The Coordinator will check that your application is complete.
 If something needs to be supplemented or clarified, you will be contacted by e-mail with a deadline for supplying the additional information.
 Please, make sure that the e-mail address you write on the application form is correctly spelled, and that it is working properly.
-Also make sure that e-mails are not filtered by your spam filter or rejecting e-mail due to quota issues.
+Also make sure that e-mails are not filtered by your spam filter or rejected due to quota issues.

 Please note that your application documents will be checked for plagiarism.